DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 2 - The Land of Barovia/Strahd von Zarovich.md

 * ***The witches’ coven*** that dwells in Castle Ravenloft

 However, Strahd **always faces the final battle alone.** Whether by pride, fate, or mere coincidence, this fight is his to win—or lose.

+> [!info]+ **Strahd's Spawn**
+> Strahd's **vampire spawn**, as noted in <span class="citation">Vampire Spawn (Monster Manual, p.
+298)</span>, are bound by two compulsions: their hunger for blood, and the need to obey any command Strahd gives them.
+Only the strongest-willed spawn can master their need for blood, but no spawn can ignore one of Strahd's direct orders.
+Even so, while all of Strahd's spawn are bound to obey the letter of his commands, intelligent and willful spawn may find opportunities to disobey their spirit.
 # Strahd’s Tactics
 Even in combat, Strahd is no ordinary foe.
 Like several of the enemies encountered in this adventure, he uses a **multi-phase statblock** in battle.
 Strahd’s statistics work as follows:
 ### Phases